fitbl4nk/bl4nk.kr/content/blog/Defenit CTF 2020 - Input Test Driver/index.md

 The source code and intended solution are available on the author's [github](https://github.com/V4bel/2020_defenit_ctf).

 ### Concept
-This mimics an **input device driver** that connects user input devices like keyboards and mice to the kernel.
+This mimics an **input device driver** that connects user input devices like keyboard and mouse to the kernel.
 For example, when a specific key is pressed on the keyboard hardware:

 1. The driver identifies the key by scan code
 2. Reports it by generating an event to the Linux Input Subsystem